intentor/adic/README.md

 Exemplifies how to bind to prefabs and the use of `PostConstruct` as a second constructor.

+### 5. Commander

+Exemplifies the use of commands through a simple spawner of a prefab.

 ## <a id="support"></a>Support

 Found a bug?
 Please create an issue on the [GitHub project page](https://github.com/intentor/adic/) or send a pull request if have a fix or extension.